-I just read Seb Marshall’s latest and I don’t know whether to laugh or cry.
+I just read some bozo’s claim that programmers don’t get out of bed for less than $10,000 / day and I don’t know whether to laugh or cry.

 And so would you, and almost everybody else that hasn’t ‘made’ it yet.
 To draw conclusions that are generally applicable from a top-of-the-line catwalk model that has to make all her money before her looks fade and that already has her reputation made is simply silly.
 Linda Evangelista is a brand unto herself.
 That’s why she’s worth the big bucks, not because she’s a good looking girl (I know prettier ones!) and not because she’s that great to work with.
 It’s simply because she moves product.
 Most of us provide a service, we are not ‘brands’.

 A good way to compare the ‘value’ of people that have already ‘made’ it is to look at the prices of speakers for dinner engagements and such and you’ll see that the $10,000 isn’t that far off the mark once you’ve made it.
 It’s all about brand, it’s nothing to do with ‘winning’, ‘positivism’ or any other buzzword, it’s simply reality.

 The modeling world is interesting in that being contracted by a certain agency and pushed in to certain markets is what can turn a girl that never made more than 200 Euros per month picked off the street in the Czech republic in to a $10K+ per gig model overnight.
 In fashion, there is no formula, there is no rationality.
 But don’t be too jealous, modeling is crazy hard work, the demands on your person are insane and the number of models that end up suicidal or on drugs is huge.
 I wouldn’t trade my skills and knowledge for being a model any day.